drshounak/Twin-Url/README.md

-# Twin-Url: A simple, fast Url Shortner and redirector with branded domain using Cloudflare Workers (Link analysis with Matomo self-hosted)
+# Twin-Url: A simple, fast Url Shortner and redirector with branded domain using Cloudflare Workers (Password Protection and Analytics supported)
 A very simple, fast, free(within cloudflare free limit) URL shortner built on top of Cloudflare Workers and Cloudflare KV database.
 You can use it as a link organiser and management tool too.
 For visitors/redirection analytics you can use [**Matomo**](https://matomo.org/) (both paid and self-hosted works).
 And to password protect you link list page and main ui you can use [Octauthent](https://octauthent.com/)

 ## How to use